Potsdamer Platz: Interwar years

 The heyday of Potsdamer Platz was in the 1920s and 1930s.
-By this time it had developed into the busiest traffic center in all of Europe, and the heart of Berlin's nightlife.
+By this time it had developed into the busiest traffic centre in all of Europe, and the heart of Berlin's nightlife.
 It had acquired an iconic status, on a par with Piccadilly Circus in London or Times Square in New York.
 It was a key location that helped to symbolize Berlin; it was known worldwide, and a legend grew up around it.
-It represented the geographical center of the city, the meeting place of five of its busiest streets in a star-shaped intersection deemed the transport hub of the entire continent.
+It represented the geographical centre of the city, the meeting place of five of its busiest streets in a star-shaped intersection deemed the transport hub of the entire continent.
 These were: